 - Windows Vista and higher, latest Service Packs recommended

-- Recommended 10 GB or 10% of disk space available on the drive or partition.
+- If a volume is selected for backup, 10% of the volume free space is required on that volume (up to 10 GB).
+If the volume is large enough that 10 GB represents less than 10% of the total disk space, the percentage of the disk that represents 10 GB is required.
 This is a common requirement among backup agents so that the agent has sufficient space to track and block-transfer changes for subsequent backups

-- Recommended at least 1GB of memory free for install and backups to run
+- Recommended at least 1GB of RAM free for install and backups to run

 - NTFS filesystems (ReFS is not currently supported)

 - The protected machine must have Internet access for the initial installation of the Datto Windows Agent.

 - From protected machine to Datto appliance: Port 3260 (for iSCSI), 3262 (for Mercury), UDP 139, and TCP 25568.